Beclometasone inhaler

 Print this page

 Beclometasone is used to prevent asthma.
-It is also called a preventer because when used every day it prevents asthma attacks.
-Beclometasone works by preventing the swelling and irritation in the walls of the small air passages in the lungs.
+It's also called a preventer because when it's used every day it prevents asthma attacks.
+Beclometasone works by preventing the swelling and irritation in the walls of the small air passages in your lungs.
 It belongs to a group of medicines known as corticosteroids.

-In New Zealand, beclometasone inhalers are available in different brands (Beclazone and Qvar) and strengths.
+In Aotearoa New Zealand, beclometasone inhalers are available in different brands (Beclazone and Qvar) and strengths.

 Using an inhaler device enables the medicine to go straight into your airways when you breathe in.
 This means that your airways and lungs are treated, but very little of the medicine gets into the rest of your body.